 High in fiber, manganese, selenium, and niacin, you do a body good.

-6. You add the perfect texture.
+6. You add the perfect texture to these these fabulous Vegan Veggie Balls.

 7. You make a dish into a real dish.